 I live in South Dakota.
 Born and raised.
 The only person to run for president from South Dakota was Senator George McGovern.
 His constituents were farmers and ranchers that dominate the legacy found in my family tree.
 He chaired a Senate Select Committee on Nutrition and Human Needs whose 1977 report gave rise to the first diet guidelines, in 1980.
-This guideline is better known as the keto food pyramid.
+This guideline is better known as the USDA Food Pyramid.
 My son went to a middle school name George McGovern Middle School.
 George McGovern left more of a legacy with his dietary guidelines than had he gone on to be president.

 One single study did not support the committee that recommended the change to the food pyramid.
 Not ONE!
 A diet high in grains and low in fat became our recommendation in large part because of George McGovern.
 Their committee recommended change even though none of the six randomized control trials studying nutrition supported their advice.
 The corn oil study said, “We don’t think corn oil particularly is going to be beneficial and it could be harmful.”